IsaacSShade/IsaacSShade/README.md

 * Extremely adaptable and quick to learn - years of independently learning allow me to figure out how to achieve results beyond my skill level

 ### Group Collaboration
-* Can effectively use tools such as Trello, Discord, and Google Docs to organize ideas, communicate effectively, and brainstorm or document important information
+* Can effectively use tools such as Trello, Discord, and Google Docs to organize the workflow, communicate effectively, and brainstorm or document important information